amanzi/amanzi/doc/input_spec/AmanziNativeSpecV6.rst

   * `"Read Mesh File`" [list] accepts name, format of pre-generated mesh file

    * `"File`" [string] name of pre-generated mesh file.
-Note that in the case of an Exodus II mesh file, the suffix of the serial mesh file must be .exo.
+Note that in the case of an Exodus II mesh file, the suffix of the serial mesh file must be .exo and the suffix of the parallel mesh file must be .par.
-     When running in serial the code will read this file directly.
+     When running in serial the code will read this the indicated file directly.
-     When running in parallel, the code will instead read the partitioned files, that have been generated with a Nemesis tool.
+     When running in parallel and the suffix is .par, the code will instead read the partitioned files, that have been generated with a Nemesis tool and named as filename.par.N.r where N is the number of processors and r is the rank.
-     There is no need to change the file name in this case as the code will automatically load the proper files.
+     When running in parallel and the suffix is .exo, the code will partition automatically the serial file.

    * `"Format`" [string] format of pre-generated mesh file (`"MSTK`", `"MOAB`", or `"Exodus II`")

   * `"Generate Mesh`" [list] accepts parameters of generated mesh (currently only `"Uniform`" supported)